saishivaniv/Walmart_Sales_SQL_Python/README.md

 # 5. Explore the Data
 * Goal: Conduct an initial data exploration to understand data distribution, check column names, types, and identify potential issues.
-* Analysis: Use functions like .info(), .describe(), and .head() to get a quick overview of the data structure and statistics.
+* Analysis: Use functions like `.info()`, `.describe()`, and `.head()` to get a quick overview of the data structure and statistics.

 # 6. Data Cleaning
 * Remove Duplicates: Identify and remove duplicate entries to avoid skewed results.
 * Handle Missing Values: Drop rows or columns with missing values if they are insignificant; fill values where essential.
-* Fix Data Types: Ensure all columns have consistent data types (e.g., dates as datetime, prices as float).
+* Fix Data Types: Ensure all columns have consistent data types (e.g., dates as `datetime`, prices as `float`).
-* Currency Formatting: Use .replace() to handle and format currency values for analysis.
+* Currency Formatting: Use `.replace()` to handle and format currency values for analysis.
 * Validation: Check for any remaining inconsistencies and verify the cleaned data.

 # 7. Feature Engineering
-* Create New Columns: Calculate the Total Amount for each transaction by multiplying unit_price by quantity and adding this as a new column.
+* Create New Columns: Calculate the `Total Amount` for each transaction by multiplying `unit_price` by `quantity` and adding this as a new column.
 * Enhance Dataset: Adding this calculated field will streamline further SQL analysis and aggregation tasks.

-# 8. Load Data into MySQL and PostgreSQL
+# 8. Load Data into MySQL
-* Set Up Connections: Connect to MySQL and PostgreSQL using SQLalchemy and load the cleaned data into each database.
+* Set Up Connections: Connect to MySQL using `SQLalchemy` and load the cleaned data into each database.
-* Table Creation: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+* Table Creation: Set up tables in MySQL using Python SQLAlchemy to automate table creation and data insertion.
 * Verification: Run initial SQL queries to confirm that the data has been loaded accurately.

 # 9. SQL Analysis: Complex Queries and Business Problem Solving